 Startups: big risk but bigger potential rewards

 But the downside for many MBAs is the relatively poor pay, and there’s no guarantee of a full-time job offer for interns.
-Sullivan was earning $145,000 annually in his previous consulting job, whereas Shift paid him $2,000 for the internship.
+Sutherland was earning $145,000 annually in his previous consulting job, whereas Shift paid him $2,000 for the internship.
 “I chose to prioritize the company and the experience over the pay,” he says.

 He also received a $5,000 stipend through the MIT Sloan Social Impact Fellowship to help cover living expenses.
 Many business schools offer such awards, so as to encourage MBAs to pursue work that is relatively low paid.
 This makes MBAs even more attractive to cash-strapped startups, says Relish’s Rumbaugh, a UVA Darden School of Business alumnus.